vjelic/device-metrics-exporter-glog-fork/docs/installation/deb-package.rst

 Metrics Exporter Custom Configuration
 ======================================

-Using a custom config.json
+Make changes to config.json
 ---------------------------

 If you need to customize ports or settings:

-1. Download a copy of the default `config.json <https://github.com/ROCm/device-metrics-exporter/blob/main/example/config.json>`_ from the Metrics Exporter Repo.
+1. Installation creates a default configuration under `/etc/metrics/config.json`.
 Note that you can change the path to save the config.json file into a different direct.
 Just be sure to also update the path in the server ExecStart command in step 3.

    .. code-block:: bash